Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: J1-E NVS : Interactive Legal Environments

-\paragraph{Level III: Civil Court ({\textbf{C}\scalebox{0.85}{\textbf{I}}}) and Criminal Court ({\textbf{C}\scalebox{0.85}{\textbf{R}}}).} This level involves multiple participants and is governed by strict court procedural norms. {\textbf{(1) C}\scalebox{0.85}{\textbf{I}}}.
+Building on role repositories, we organize six environments into a three-tiered hierarchy spanning inquiry to adjudication.
+Below, we detail the participants and interaction logic, with pseudo-code provided in the Appendix \ref{sec:pseudo-code}. \paragraph{Level-I: Legal Consultation.} This level involves two participants, the general public and a legal agent, aiming to simulate the response capabilities of the legal trainee in dynamic environments.
+(1) \textbf{Knowledge Questioning }({\textbf{K}\scalebox{0.85}{\textbf{Q}}}).
+Through progressive dialogue, the legal agent resolves user confusion, moving from broad themes to specific issues.
+The public, assigned a topic list and occupation, continues the interaction until all topics are addressed.
+(2) \textbf{Consultation}({\textbf{L}\scalebox{0.85}{\textbf{C}}}).
+This presents a complex counseling setting grounded in a specific incident.
+Since legal agents lack information about the public, they need actively ask for relevant details to provide better responses. \paragraph{Level II: Document Drafting.} This level involves a litigant with a concrete legal demand and a legal agent responsible for task execution, and is designed to simulate how a practicing lawyer independently gathers relevant information and completes a litigation task according to a given agenda.
+(1) \textbf{Complaint Drafting} ({\textbf{C}\scalebox{0.85}{\textbf{D}}}).
+Guided by a predefined format, the legal agent gathers information through interaction with the plaintiff, autonomously plans the required content, and generates a complete complaint.
+(2) \textbf{Defence Drafting} ({\textbf{D}\scalebox{0.85}{\textbf{D}}}).
+Unlike above, this scenario starts from an existing complaint.
+The legal agent interacts with the defendant, formulates counterarguments based on the complaint, and generates the corresponding defence document. \paragraph{Level III: Judicial Adjudication.} This level involves multiple participants and is governed by strict court procedural norms.
+(1) \textbf{Civil Court} ({\textbf{C}\scalebox{0.85}{\textbf{I}}}).
 The Civil Court addresses disputes concerning rights and obligations between individuals or organizations, involving three participants: the plaintiff, the defendant, and the judge.
 It includes five stages: court preparation, court investigation, court debate, court mitigation, and court decision.
 The judge agent oversees the process by following the procedural framework and interacting with both parties' attorneys.
-In the final stage, the agent renders a judgment in response to the plaintiff’s claims. {\textbf{(2) C}\scalebox{0.85}{\textbf{R}}}.
+In the final stage, the agent renders a judgment in response to the plaintiff’s claims.
+(2) \textbf{Criminal Court} ({\textbf{C}\scalebox{0.85}{\textbf{R}}}).
 The Criminal Court centers on adjudicating criminal charges against individuals or groups, involving four participants: the defendant, the defendant's lawyer, the procurator, and the judge.
 It includes three stages, court preparation, court investigation, and decision.
-Compared to civil court, legal agents in criminal proceedings interact with a broader range of participants, eliciting statements from the defendant, requesting evidence from the prosecutor, and working toward the establishment of criminal liability.
+Compared to civil court, legal agents in criminal proceedings interact with a broader range of participants, eliciting statements from the defendant and the lawyer, requesting evidence from the procurator, and working toward the establishment of criminal liability.